 With another general election coming round, this post from the run-up to 2010 may well turn out to be pertinent once more.
 So here it is, slightly updated, ready for you to keep ahead of the game:

-There’s been a flurry of discussion, mainly on Twitter, following PR Week’s report highlighting the possible problem for MPs who have “MP” in their Twitter name.
+Ahead of the 2010 general election, there was a flurry of discussion mainly on Twitter, following PR Week‘s report highlighting the possible problem for MPs who have “MP” in their Twitter name.

 That’s because Parliament’s rules say you can’t call yourself an MP if you’re not one and all MPs stop being ones when Parliament is dissolved for a general election.

 There are really only two things to bear in mind about the story: